MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ## set_generator()
 Function to assign an event generator to a channel.
-Note that we use prefix genN (where N is the channel number) when referring to generators unique to this particular channel. we use gen:: when referring to generators available on all generators.
+Note that we use the prefix genN:: (where N is the channel number) when referring to generators unique to this particular channel. we use gen:: when referring to generators available on all generators.

 ### Usage
 ```c++